No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal | Federal News Network

 TCU finally got a stop on Michigan’s next possession and turned it into a 33-yard field goal by Griffin Kell to go up 51-38 with 10:02 left.

 McCarthy was spectacular at times with 343 yards passing, 52 rushing and three touchdowns.
-He also made two killer mistakes, tossing pick-sixes in each half.
+He also made two killer mistakes, tossing pick-6s in each half.

-TCU couldn’t ice it and Michigan got one more shot, starting from its 25 with 52 seconds left — but couldn’t get first first down.
+TCU couldn’t ice it and Michigan got one more shot, starting from its 25 with 52 seconds left — but couldn’t get a first down.

 Before TCU could line up in victory formation, there was an officials’ review for targeting on the Frogs.
-What was another minute or so of drama in a season filled it for TCU?
+What was another minute or so of drama in a season filled with stress for TCU?

 The play was clean.
 Duggan, the Heisman Trophy runner-up, took one last snap and a knee and the exhausted Frogs rushed the field and celebrated under cloud of purple and white confetti.